Frequently Asked Questions For customers

 Cells are typically thawed into 1 to 2 well(s) of a 6 well plate coated with the appropriate matrix.
 You must check the Certificate of Analysis for cell line specific guidance.
 General thawing and culture instructions can be found in the EBiSC Protocol for Culture of induced Pluripotent Stem Cells, available on the website.

 All lines are cryopreserved in DMSO based cryoprotectant.
 Please refer to your Certificate of Analysis for cell line batch specific details.
 Please see an example Certificate of Analysis here.

 How many cells are contained in each vial?

 EBiSC iPS cell lines are typically cryopreserved with between 1 and 2 million cells per vial.

 What does a vial of cells cost?

 The basic tariff price for EBiSC iPS cell lines is £700 per vial.
-This facilitates the not-for-profit operations of the Bank, including maintenance of facilities and the expansion of newly reprogrammed and/or gene edited lines.
+This facilitates the not-for-profit operations of the Bank, including maintenance of facilities and the expansion and Quality Control of EBiSC iPSC lines.

 How do I purchase a cell line?

 For a full description please download the tutorial PDF.